masiucd/Next-js-docker/README.md

 We are using a docker-compose file to run the Next.js app and Postgres database.
 This make it easy to run the app in any environment.

+### Description

+A simple _CRUD_ app with Next.js and Postgres.
+Where users have their own tasks and can create, read, update and delete them.

 ### Run docker compose

 ```bash